 The Company has some cash balances and no interest-bearing debt.
 The Company has no significant concentrations of credit risk arising from operations.
 The Company's current policy is to invest excess cash in investment-grade short-term deposit certificates issued by Canadian financial institutions with which it keeps its bank accounts and management believes the risk of loss to be remote.

-Receivables consist of goods and services tax ("GST") due from the Federal Government of Canada.
+Receivables consist of goods and services tax ("GST") due from the Federal Government of Canada and Québec Sales Tax ("QST") due from the Government of Québec.

 Liquidity risk